Adam CondraDean of Agape and Teacher

 B.A.
 (English), Birmingham-Southern College

-Mr. Condra was a lower school teacher at Riverwood Classical School for ten years before assuming the role of Director of Institutional Development in 2021.
+Mr. Condra was a teacher at Riverwood Classical School for twelve years before assuming the role of Dean of Agape at Omnia Classical School in 2023.
 A graduate of The Westminster School at Oak Mountain, he specializes in literature and the arts.
-Adam has dedicated his professional life to teaching at RCS, and expanding classical education in Tuscaloosa.
+Adam has dedicated his professional life to teaching at OCS and expanding classical education in Tuscaloosa.
 Outside the classroom, he maintains a diverse array of creative hobbies, and is currently pursuing an apprenticeship in Classical Education at the CiRCE Institute.

 M.Ed. (elementary education), Jones International University